darshan3899/Mescoe-Campus-Chapter-Codes/README.md

 # Mescoe-Campus-Chapter-Codes
-Codes of all the problems will be available here.
+Codes of all the problems that we will cover in sessions will be available here.
 Also we will keep this repository updated with all the practice problems.